Oxybutynin ER TabletsPronunciation

 Oxybutynin is extensively metabolized by the liver, with less than 0.1% of the administered dose excreted unchanged in the urine.
 Also, less than 0.1% of the administered dose is excreted as the metabolite desethyloxybutynin.

-Pharmacokinetic parameters of oxybutynin and desethyloxybutynin (Cmax and AUC) following administration of 5–20 mg of Oxybutynin Chloride Extended Release Tablets are dose proportional.
+Pharmacokinetic parameters of oxybutynin and desethyloxybutynin (Cmax and AUC) following administration of 5 to 20 mg of oxybutynin chloride extended-release tablets are dose proportional.

-The pharmacokinetics of Oxybutynin Chloride Extended Release Tablets were evaluated in 19 children aged 5–15 years with detrusor overactivity associated with a neurological condition (e.g., spina bifida).
-The pharmacokinetics of Oxybutynin Chloride Extended Release Tablets in these pediatric patients were consistent with those reported for adults (see Tables 2 and 3, and Figures 1 and 2 above).
+The pharmacokinetics of oxybutynin chloride extended-release tablets were evaluated in 19 children aged 5 to15 years with detrusor overactivity associated with a neurological condition (e.g. spina bifida).
+The pharmacokinetics of oxybutynin chloride extended-release tablets in these pediatric patients were consistent with those reported for adults (see Tables 2 and 3, and Figures 1 and 2 above).

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 A 24 month study in rats at dosages of oxybutynin chloride of 20, 80, and 160 mg/kg/day showed no evidence of carcinogenicity.
 These doses are approximately 6, 25, and 50 times the maximum human exposure, based on a human equivalent dose taking into account normalizationof body surface area.

 Oxybutynin chloride showed no increase of mutagenic activity when tested in Schizosaccharomyces pompholiciformis, Sacchar omyces cerevisiae, and Salmonella typhimurium test systems.